-When students first arrive in Yogyakarta they will be required to sit a 'placement test' administered by INCULS.
+When students first arrive in Yogyakarta, they will be required to sit a 'placement test' administered by INCULS.
 A student's score on this placement will determine the language level of INCULS subjects into which a student will be permitted to enrol.
-Special consideration and exceptions may be granted in cases where a student is required by their home university to enrol in INCULS subjects at a specific language level.
+Special consideration and exceptions may be granted in cases where a student is required by their home university to enrol in INCULS subjects at a specific language level and provide a recommendation letter from their home university.
 For other students, the placement test will be the deciding factor in regards to the composition of subjects they will be permitted to undertake at UGM.
 So far as permitted, students are encouraged to choose a mix of language classes as well as immersion classes at UGM.